Unwired Planet sells patent portfolio to Lenovo, shares jump

+* Oil dips, signs of U.S. output rise offset OPEC-led cuts (Updates to afternoon U.S. trading, adds settled oil prices)

-Unwired Planet Inc UPIP.O said it sold a portfolio of patents to Chinese technology company Lenovo Group Ltd (0992.HK) for $100 million in cash, sending its shares up 73 percent in trading after the bell.
+March 20 Unwired Planet Inc said it sold a portfolio of patents to Chinese technology company Lenovo Group Ltd for $100 million in cash, sending its shares up 73 percent in trading after the bell.

 Unwired, an intellectual property and technology licensing company, said the portfolio included patents for 3G and LTE mobile technologies.